DraftShift/Docs/docs/software/ktc-easy/configuration/validation.md

 4. Once at temperature, the extruder motor moves with `G1 E100 F100`.
 5. finally, Turn the hotend off with `M104 S0`

 If any of these steps fails, the issue could be either hardware or software related.
-Consult the [Hardware Troubleshooting](#) and [Software Troubleshooting].
+Consult the [Hardware Troubleshooting](../../../hardware/troubleshooting.md) and [Software Troubleshooting](../../troubleshooting.md).

-!!! danger "TODO"
-    We should make sure that each of these tests are representing in the troubleshooting guides for both hardware and software.

 ### Tool detection and homing
 1. Check that the tool detection is working by running `INITIALIZE_TOOLCHANGER` with and without the tool on the shuttle.
 You should get confirmation that the tool was/wasn't detected.